fewarren/Omeka-S-Cumulus-Library-Theme/README.md

 # Library Theme (Omeka S)

 A production-focused Omeka S theme tailored to the Library’s design system, with flexible typography, unified colors/shape, and clean, minimal runtime assets.
 Cormorant Garamond support is included.
+This theme builds on the excellent work of Daniel Berthereau who created the Cumulus theme which provided the starting point.
+The theme intent is to provide extremely customizable elements like type styles, colors, hover aestics, etc. It also provides enhanced media item thumbnail operation and two alternate styles.
+The styles can be saved and restored using the companion module, LibraryThemeStyles.

 - Omeka S compatibility: ^4.1.0
 - Zero build required: no npm install, no bundling